Education Policy

 From July 2023, the Society makes available annual Fellowships of between £500 and £1250 to support the development and study of teaching practices for History in UK Higher Education.
 The Fellowships aim to help historians introduce new approaches to their teaching, or to undertake a defined study of an aspect of history teaching in UK Higher Education.

 In its latest round, the Society awarded fellowships to seven projects for the academic year 2023-24.
 The Society will provide updates on each of these projects as they come to fruition.
-The call for the Fellowships, 2024-25 will be made in 2024.
+The call for the Fellowships, 2024-25 is now open until 2 September 2024.

 3. Online resources and guides for history teachers in Higher Education